-Olive (Olea europaea) oil is a mostly unsaturated oil consisting primarily of oleic acid (an omega-9 monounsaturated fatty acid), linoleic acid (an omega-6 fatty acid), palmitic acid, and stearic acid.
+Olives (Olea europaea) and olive oil have been linked to reduced breast cancer risk.
+The oil consists primarily of oleic acid (an omega-9 monounsaturated fatty acid), linoleic acid (an omega-6 fatty acid), palmitic acid, and stearic acid.
 In addition, olive oil is a significant source of CoQ10, lupeol and oleanolic acid.

-Extra-virgin olive oil contains at least 30 phenolic compounds, a diverse group of aromatic compounds.
+Extra-virgin olive oil contains at least 30 phenolic compounds.
 Included are some familiar flavonoids such as luteolin and phenolic acids such as caffeic acid, gallic acid, p-coumaric acid, vanillic acid, and ferulic acid.
-Luteolin has been shown to increase programmed cell death in triple negative breast cancer cells and also to inhibit angiogenesis (new blood vessel formation) and aromatase activity (in which androgens are converted into estrogens) in the laboratory.
+Luteolin has been shown to increase programmed cell death in triple negative (ER-/PR-/HER2-) breast cancer cells and also to inhibit angiogenesis (new blood vessel formation) and aromatase activity (in which androgens are converted into estrogens) in the laboratory.

 However, the most important phenolic compounds include the less familiar oleuropein, oleocanthal, hydroxytyrosol, and tyrosol.
 Black olives also contain rutin, which may reduce the cardiotoxic effects of Adriamycin, as well as cyanidin-3-glucoside, which has been shown to possess both chemopreventive and chemotherapeutic activity and to enhance the treatment effects of Herceptin.
 The phenolic compounds present in olive oil are strong antioxidants and free radical scavengers and have been shown to have anti-cancer effects in breast cancer cells.
 This again highlights the importance of using extra-virgin olive oil (from the first pressing) rather than later pressings or more processed and refined olive oil, which tend to have less or very little phenolic content.